Red Bull Rampage revives an iconic venue for 2024

 Watch the run from Tom Van Steenbergen that sealed the third podium place at Red Bull Rampage 2019.

-It is common for riders to revisit their old lines when returning to a previous site.
-With 14 of the 18 men who have competed here before, we will surely see some familiar features integrated and reworked into this year’s competition.
+It's common for riders to revisit their old lines when returning to a previous site.
+With 14 of the 18 men who have competed here before, we'll surely see some familiar features integrated and reworked into this year’s competition.
 However, every Red Bull Rampage competition is distinctly its own, and both the men and women are sure to put on a show and progress the sport.

-Visit Red Bull Rampage's event page for further updates on the event schedule, venue and ticketing information.
+Visit Red Bull Rampage's event page for further updates on the event schedule, riders and venue.